The social and physical architecture of co-living spaces

 Although less ownership and fully furnished homes is an attractive and convenient offer, it does also reduce the potential for residents to personalize their new rooms and living areas.
+At https://workerscompensationattorneyorangecounty.com/ you’ll find workers comp attorneys in California who are going to be your greatest allies.
 Since a lot of interior design decisions are decided by operators before residents move in, co-livers are left to reside in a home that may not fully feel like their own.
 George Green makes a similar reflexion in his master’s dissertation and argues that large co-living developments are not experimental enough in their design, which limits the opportunity for personalization and resident engagement:

 “Unable to control the space around them, and adapt its function to their individual or collective needs, residents struggle to take control and build confidence in their immediate environment, which is being reflected in short tenancies.”